Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Why Cyber Monday email marketing matters

-Consumer behavior changed though.
+Consumer behavior changed, though.
 Even before the pandemic and thanks to worldwide progressive digitization, Cyber Monday was gradually taking first place in terms of revenue.
 And ever since the holiday season of 2020, Cyber Monday has been bringing more revenue than Black Friday.
-According to Adobe Analytics, in 2022, shoppers spent $11.3 billion on it out of $211.7 billion of total spending on the holiday season October 1-December 31.
+According to Adobe Analytics, in 2024, shoppers are forecasted to spend $13.2 billion on it out of $240.8 billion of total spending on the holiday season November 1-December 31.

 Cyber Monday Email Ideas: When You’re Not Sure What To Send 1

 Not even the best Black Friday marketing campaigns can change the trends.
-In 2023, Cyber Monday will continue to be extra-popular too since its entire concept is built around being online and favors e-commerce shopping, away from the Black Friday crowds.
-Salesforce predicts that this year global sales will continue to grow, up to 4% for the November-December holiday season.
+In 2024, Cyber Monday will continue to be extra-popular too since its entire concept is built around being online and favors e-commerce shopping, away from the Black Friday crowds.
 So the stakes are high.
 Shoppers aren’t just ready to spend money, they’re actually excited to do it.

 Tips for a great start